JoyZadan/shop-kbeauty/TESTING.md

 | 50 | Shopper | Easily remove a product from my wishlist | Keep only the products I'm interested in | Via the top navigation component of the navbar, authenticated shoppers can access their wishlist page.
 The logged in shopper can also access the wishlist page from their profile page via a wishlist button.
 The wishlist page displays the list of products including the product image, name, price, discount info (if available), a shop now icon (to take them to the product detail page) and a trash icon to enable them to remove the product from their wishlist.
 Clicking the trash icon removes the product from the shopper's wishlist, redirects them to the product detail page and a toast appears to alert them that the product has been removed from their wishlist. | [wishlist page](./documentation/user_stories_testing/user-stories-50-wishlish-page.png), [wishlist removed toast and redirect](./documentation/user_stories_testing/user-stories-50-remove-product-from-wishlist.png) |

 ### Full Testing
-Full testing was conducted using the following physical devices and emulators:
+Full testing was conducted using the following physical devices:
 * Mobile:
     * iPhone 14
     * iPhone 11 Pro